wagner2010/gsoc/templates/ideas-page.md

 | {{ Novice}}                            | {{ Low}} | {{ }}       | {{ [@foo][], [@bar][] }} |

 #### Technical Details
 The student will work to create a new feature for generating calibration curves via class CalibrationCurve (subclassing ClassificationScoreVisualizer).
 The student will implement the **fit(), score(), and poof()** methods that creates a main calibration curve graph and a mean predicted value line graph.
-See the class-balance documentation [here](http://www.scikit-yb.org/en/latest/api/classifier/class_balance.html) and the initial probability calibration curve issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/365).
+See the class-balance documentation by clicking [here](http://www.scikit-yb.org/en/latest/api/classifier/class_balance.html) and the initial probability calibration curve issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/365).

 ## Marketing-research-and-publication
 ###  Write blogpost highlighting Yellowbrick for a Machine Learning project.